 To date, answers to affected citizens and landowners have been provided during established regulatory processes.
-The answer to "what benefit does this project have for my area or my State," is a key question that is addressed in the State's Certificate of Need20 process and land rights questions are addressed in various parts of Minnesota Statutes.
+The answer to "what benefit does this project have for my area or my state," is a key question that is addressed in the State of Minnesota's Certificate of Need process and land rights questions are addressed in various parts of Minnesota statutes.

-To help stakeholders understand facility permitting proceedings before the Commission that affect them and to help them have more productive input into those proceedings, the Commission created the specially designated position of Public Advisor.
+To help stakeholders understand facility permitting proceedings before the Commission that affect them and to help them have more productive input into those proceedings, the Commission and Commerce host public meetings and hearings, and the Commission has created the specially designated position of public advisor.
 This position is responsible for implementing a program to better inform stakeholders and to advise them on how to have a meaningful voice in the permitting process.